PHP Login Form with Remember-Me using Cookie and Session

 </html>

-We are displaying user name and email id when user is logged in.
-Using PHP session variable, we can check if user is logged in or not.
-These PHP Session variables are set after successful login which you will see in next step.
-If the user is not logged in then Login link is displayed.
+We display the user's name and email id when the user is logged in.
+Using the PHP session variable, we can check if a user is logged in or not.
+These PHP Session variables are set after successful login which you will see in the next section.
+If the user is not logged in then the Login link is displayed.

 Remember me option using PHP Cookie

-Let us look at the code when the login form is submitted.
+Let us look at the PHP code for login page after the form is submitted.

 <?php